-"Management Agreement" means the management agreement originally made as of April 20, 2012 between Slate U.S. Opportunity (No. 1) Realty Trust, Slate Properties Inc., Slate U.S. Opportunity (No. 1) Holding L.P. and Slate U.S. Opportunity (No. 1) Investment L.P., as amended and restated by an amended and restated management agreement made as of April 15, 2014 between the REIT, Slate U.S. Opportunity (No. 1) Holding L.P., Slate U.S. Opportunity (No. 2) Holding L.P., Slate U.S. Opportunity (No. 4) Holding L.P., GAR U.S. Portfolio L.P. and Slate Properties Inc., as assigned by Slate Properties Inc. to Slate on November 1, 2014, and as amended as of June 1, 2015 to include Slate U.S. Opportunity (No. 3) Holding L.P.
+"Management Agreement" means the management agreement originally made as of April 20, 2012 between Slate U.S. Opportunity (No. 1) Realty Trust, Slate Properties Inc., Slate U.S. Opportunity (No. 1) Holding L.P. and Slate U.S. Opportunity (No. 1) Investment L.P., as amended and restated by an amended and restated management agreement made as of April 15, 2014 between the REIT, Slate U.S. Opportunity (No. 1) Holding L.P., Slate U.S. Opportunity (No. 2) Holding L.P., Slate U.S. Opportunity (No. 4) Holding L.P., GAR U.S. Portfolio L.P. and Slate Properties Inc., as assigned by Slate Properties Inc. to SLAM on November 1, 2014, and as amended as of June 1, 2015 to include Slate U.S. Opportunity (No. 3) Holding L.P., as assigned by SLAM to Slate Canada on September 25, 2019.

-"Non-Resident" means a person that is not, nor is deemed to be, at the relevant time a resident of Canada for purposes of the Tax Act.
+"Non-Resident" means a Person that is not, nor is deemed to be, at the relevant time a resident of Canada for purposes of the Tax Act.

-"Non-Resident Unitholders" means a person who is not a Resident and a partnership that is not a Canadian partnership within the meaning of the Tax Act.
+"Non-Resident Unitholders" means a Person who is not a Resident and a partnership that is not a Canadian partnership within the meaning of the Tax Act.